 If you have an idea for a potential publishing project (new or a revision), please ask your program leader or administrator for input and approval.

-The EESC Project Management Team consists of publishing project managers and meets on a monthly basis to discuss proposals and develop project plans.
+The EESC Project Management Team consists of publishing project managers and meets monthly to discuss proposals and develop project plans.
 One of the team members will become the project manager and your project contact.

-The project manager will answer any questions you have, let you know if we have follow-up questions about your proposal, and provide you with a project plan within two months of the date you submit proposal.
-Project plans consist of recommendation of media, confirmation of scope, summary of the publishing process, preliminary staffing assessment, and a rough project schedule.
+Your project manager will answer any questions you have, let you know if we have follow-up questions about your proposal, and provide you with a project plan within two months of the date you submit your proposal.
+Project plans include recommendation of media, confirmation of scope, summary of the publishing process, and a rough time estimate.

-Once agreement has been reached on the initial project plan and answer any outstanding questions (from you or from EESC), you and your co-authors begin development of the manuscript or draft materials according to the plan.
-Additional information:
+Once agreement has been reached on the initial project plan and answer any outstanding questions (from you or from EESC), you and your co-authors begin developing the manuscript or draft materials according to the plan and have the conent peer reviewed.

-All products published by EESC in the OSU Extension Publications and Multimedia Catalog undergo a content review by at least two qualified peers.
+All products published by EESC in the OSU Extension Catalog undergo a content review by at least two qualified peers.
 Consult with your Extension program leader if you have questions about peer review, and ask reviewers to evaluate the work for the following:

 • Appropriate scope